Killach History, Family Crest & Coats of Arms

 Early Origins of the Killach family

 The surname Killach was first found in Yorkshire at Kilnwick (or Kilnwick-on-the-Wolds), a village and parish in the Yorkshire Wolds.
 "Many provincial dialects drop the final N of Kiln; and the W in the termination, as in War(w)ick, Nor(w)ich."

 Early History of the Killach family

-Another 171 words (12 lines of text) are included under the topic Early Killach History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Killach research.
+Another 86 words (6 lines of text) are included under the topic Early Killach History in all our PDF Extended History products and printed products wherever possible.

 Killach Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Killach has been spelled many different ways, including Killick, Killwick, Killik, Killicke and others.

 Early Notables of the Killach family (pre 1700)